ssec/polar2grid/doc/source/verification/viirs_verification.rst

-We are using a fornav "d" flag of "1" to inform the elliptical weight averaging (EWA) technique how to weight the effect of the input pixel to an output pixel based upon its location in the scan line and other calculated coefficients Although this may result in the "sharpest" output resolution image, the user should be aware that with reprojecting VIIRS terrain corrected imagery this may lead to black missing data regions.
+We are using a fornav "d" flag of "1" to inform the elliptical weight averaging (EWA) technique how to weight the effect of the input pixel to an output pixel based upon its location in the scan line and other calculated coefficients.
+Although this may result in the "sharpest" output resolution image, the user should be aware that with reprojecting VIIRS terrain corrected imagery this may lead to black missing data regions in regions of varying terrains, especially at higher view angles.
 That is why the default `--fornav-d` value is "2".

 The processing should run in less than 2 minutes and create 8 crefl output VIIRS GeoTIFF files, including both true and false color output